-When you’re wearing closed-toe shoes, what you wear on your feet can have a tremendous impact on the amount they sweat.
+One of the major causes for sweaty feet has to do with what you wear on your feet.
 Wearing cotton socks in the summer and wool socks in the winter will help with ventilation.
 Nylon socks, on the other hand, is known to trap moisture, so socks made of this fabric should be avoided if you want to prevent sweaty feet.

 Many sports stores sell moisture-wicking socks, as well, if you’ve tried cotton or wool socks and feel that you need something more specialized to keep your sweat in check.

-Sweaty feet can cause other health issues, such as athlete’s foot and toenail fungus, so it is imperative to keep them clean and dry with an anti-fungal powder.
+Still no luck?
+This solution may be how to stop sweaty feet.
+Sweaty feet causes other health issues, such as athlete’s foot and toenail fungus, so it is imperative to keep them clean and dry with an anti-fungal powder.
 You may also use cornstarch as a DIY alternative if you are looking for more natural remedies, but it is worth noting that it may not have the same antibacterial properties as an anti-fungal product.

-Just as important as the socks you put on are the shoes that you wear.
-Similarly, look for breathable fabrics like canvas or leather (yes, leather!).
+Along with socks to avoid sweaty feet, shoes are important as well.
+You should look for breathable fabrics like canvas or leather (yes, leather!).
 Patent leather and plastic shoes are only bound to make your feet sweat more, so it is recommended to avoid them entirely.

 You may also want to have your feet measured so that you are picking the right size shoes.
 If your shoes are too tight, your feet not only become cramped, they also will sweat more because there is less room to breathe.